neelkumar01/simple-rag-pipeline-with-qwen-model/README.md

-## End to End Simple RAG Pipeline
+## RAG with Qwen Model

-A simple end to end Retrieval-Augmented Generation (RAG) pipeline using the open source `Qwen/Qwen2.5-0.5B-Instruct` model for text file question answering
+A Retrieval-Augmented Generation (RAG) pipeline using the open source `Qwen/Qwen2.5-0.5B-Instruct` model for text file question answering

 ### Overview